bfeldatwilio/node-react-canvas/README.md

 #### Starting up Localhost

 **From the terminal**
+1: from the project root, `npm i` to install all project dependencies
-1: navigate to the project root and start the nginx server `npm run start`
+2: navigate to the project root and start the nginx server `npm run start`
 3: `cd client` and start the react app `npm run start`

 #### Add Canvas App to SF Page